duangle/scopes/doc/dataformat.rst

         + 1 2
             3 * 4

-    # any part of a naked list can be coated
+    # any part of a naked list can be braced
     print
         + 1 2 (3 * 4)

-    # and a coated list can contain naked parts.
+    # and a braced list can contain naked parts.
       the escape character \ enters naked mode at its indentation level. print
         (+ 1 2